Nicholas Weaver, Vern Paxson

 Unfortunately, our estimates on both penetration (the number of computers affected) and damage (the economic damage done on a per-computer basis) are necessarily crude.
 Our goal is not high precision.
 Rather, we desire to gain a feel for the magnitude of the incident, and whether the consequences are severe enough to justify substantial resources in prevention and mitigation.
 We believe that damage figures on the order of $50 billion or more are reasonably possible in a worst-case event.

 Our overall damage estimate is based on multiplying two factors, the number of systems penetrated and an estimate of the damage per system (Equation 1).
-This is a simple linear model: attacking N systems is N times worse than attacking a single system, which may miss important secondary effects, but the effects of these are hard to quantify and might go either way.
+This is a simple linear model: attacking systems is times worse than attacking a single system, which may miss important secondary effects, but the effects of these are hard to quantify and might go either way.

 For evaluating the number of machines infected, we estimate a fraction of systems infected, multiplied by the total number of potential infectees (Equation 2).
 This depends on both the number of vulnerable machines and the penetration, or probability of infection.
 We estimate this figure in Section 3, where we evaluate the plausible worst-case attack and the necessary resources required.